Demon Hunter Elemental Arrow Build with Unhallowed Essence and Kridershot (Patch 2.4)

 The final passive in the standard damage amplification trio is Single Out; a helpful addition in prolonged single target fights like Champion Elites and Rift Guardians, it edges over Archery with the sheer size of the Crit Chance modifier, despite its conditional nature.

 A final passive worth mentioning is Ambush, a helpful addition to the build during the initial stages of a fight.
-The 40% damage increase that the passive offers is multiplicative in nature, highlighting its usefulness and making it a clear recommendation if you obtain a well-rolled Hellfire Amulet.
+The 40% damage increase that the passive offers is multiplicative in nature, highlighting its usefulness and making it a clear recommendation if you obtain a well-rolled Hellfire Amulet of Dexterity.
 The unique property of these amulets is rolling a passive for the respective class (essentially allowing you a free, fifth passive).

 5. Best in Slot Gear and Alternatives

 The build incorporates the complete Unhallowed Essence set, taking all six available pieces and opening up the jewelry for the Bastions of Will set and its damage multiplication bonuses.
 Rolls-wise, this Hatred independent set takes good advantage of Discipline, Increased Attack Speed and Area Damage affixes.
 Attack Speed is taken as the fourth primary on the Fiendish Grips, alongside Dexterity, Crit Chance and Crit Damage.
 Discipline and high Dexterity are the only notable requirements on the Cage of the Hellborn, and an Area Damage roll can be helpful on the Unsanctified Shoulders.
 The Unholy Plates can be devoted completely to Toughness, and would ideally include Slow % in the Secondary rolls.
 The Accursed Visage and Hell Walkers can roll Elemental Arrow % bonus, and it is highly advisable to seek these stats out.